fkariminejadasl/ml-notebooks/docs/linux.md

   - **/var/log**: Log files.
 - **/opt**: Optional or third-party software, often self-contained packages.
 - **/lib**, **/lib64**: Core system libraries (for `/bin` and `/sbin`).
+- **$HOME/.config/autostart**: Applications that run at startup for a specific user.
+Similar to `systemctl`, but `autostart` is for user-specific applications, whereas systemctl manages system-wide services.

 When you install packages using a package manager like `apt`, the files typically go into these shared directories depending on their type: